node-saml/xml-crypto/README.md

 - `loadSignature(signatureXml)` - loads the signature where:
   - `signatureXml` - a string or node object (like an [xmldom](https://github.com/xmldom/xmldom) node) containing the xml representation of the signature
-- `checkSignature(xml)` - validates the given xml document and returns true if the validation was successful, `sig.validationErrors` will have the validation errors if any, where:
+- `checkSignature(xml)` - validates the given xml document and returns `true` if the validation was successful
-  - `xml` - a string containing a xml document

 ## Customizing Algorithms